Services Online

 General Functions

-This is an entry level position that performs routine maintenance, repairs, construction and inspection of traffic signal systems and equipment.
+This key position performs skilled repairs, maintenance, construction, and inspection of traffic signal systems and equipment.

-Work is performed under the general direction of the Signal Shop Supervision staff or higher-level technician.
-Performance is assessed through inspection, reports, meetings, observations, and results achieved.
+Work is performed with considerable independence and the exercise of independent judgment under the general supervision of the Signal Shop Supervision staff.
+Performance is reviewed through observations, reports, and results achieved.

 Representative Duties /Assignments